Los Angeles Sexual Harassment Attorneys

 - Bullying and physical abuse related to your gender or sexuality

 Call Our Experienced Employment Lawyers

 At Greene Broillet & Wheeler, LLP, our Los Angeles sexual harassment lawyers have won significant verdicts and settlements in lawsuits on behalf of clients who were victims of workplace sexual harassment.
 If you are seeking experienced legal representation for your claim, please contact us as soon as possible to review your options.
-From our offices in Santa Monica, our trial lawyers can represent clients in Los Angeles, Southern California, and the entire state.
+From our offices in El Se, our trial lawyers can represent clients in Los Angeles, Southern California, and the entire state.

 Contact us online for a free consultation on your claim.

 Their Story & Get The Compensation They Deserve